r-bar/barth.tech/content/blog/rdbms-fulltext-search.md

 ## RDBMS Index Implementations

-Since you are still here, let's get to the how.
+Since you are still here, let's get to the how!

 ### Postgresql - pg_trgm